jeremiahmarks/vcde/README.md

 * Make modular.
 Basically make it to where it uses a popopen to run the process to send emails so that I can update the code on the fly.
 * Include stats.
 Service provider stats.
 SRs closed.
 All the stats.
 Include them.
 * Make reusable - basically the fact that I copy/pasted that module in Email/start.py was an indication that I should have made it reusable.
+* Make a module to compare backstop reports over time, so that one can see what happened.
+* Maybe add visuals/Animations for pretty things.
+* format the table html
+* limit the table to the top items
+* get a list of unfriendly statuses
+* use unfriendly statuses to generate reporting
+* add other teams
+* add points.